doubledjdcb/turbo-potato/README.md

 # cb-security
 An experiment project to test out Oauth2 using spring.
-It also uses cb-common-services
+It also uses cb-common-services# turbo-potato